bshao001/ChatLearner/README.md

 ![](https://img.shields.io/badge/python-3.5.2-brightgreen.svg) ![](https://img.shields.io/badge/tensorflow-1.2.0-yellowgreen.svg)

-A chatbot implemented in TensorFlow based on the sequence to sequence model.
+A chatbot implemented in TensorFlow based on the sequence to sequence model, with certain rules integrated.

 ## Notes and Highlights:
 1. This implementation was created and tested under TensorFlow 1.2 GPU version.
 As there were significant changes among different versions of TensorFlow, especially in RNN-related areas, you may find it not work in earlier versions.